ikajdan/reflow_hot_plate/README.md

 For detailed hardware schematics, PCB layout and CAD models, please refer to the [Hardware](hardware/) directory.

-## Software
+## Firmware

-The software for the reflow hot plate is developed using the STM32CubeIDE.
+The firmware for the reflow hot plate is developed using the STM32CubeIDE.
 It includes:

 - Temperature control algorithm
 - User interface logic
 - Reflow profile management
 - Safety and emergency handling

-The Cube project can be found in the [Software](software/) directory.
+The Cube project can be found in the [Firmware](firmware/) directory.

 ## Usage